 Blood Glucose Levels

 Marijuana makes you feel funny.
 "High" or "low" Blood Glucose levels might feel different or you may not feel them at all.
-I also find myself zoning out on a good book or T.V show and becoming a little forgetful, this is why it's important to not over do it so that way there are no missed insulin doses.
+I also find myself zoning out on a good book or T.V show and becoming a little forgetful, this is why it's important to not overdo it so that way there are no missed insulin doses.

 Just like when you’re consuming alcohol, be aware of your surroundings and how you’re feeling.
-Everyone handles marijuana differently so I don’t recommend comparing your intake to another persons.
-Remember not to give into pressure from the people around you.
-Giving into pressure won’t make the experience fun.
+Everyone handles marijuana differently so I don’t recommend comparing your intake to another person's.
+Remember not to give in to pressure from the people around you.
+Giving in to pressure won’t make the experience fun.
 If it’s not for you, it’s not for you and there’s absolutely nothing wrong with that.

 Listen to your body just like in everything you do.
 By listening to my body when using marijuana, I have found I don’t need much to feel the effects and then can better take care of my diabetes during its use.
 I also believe that just like alcohol, cannabis shouldn’t be used until the diabetic feels comfortable and like they have full control over their diabetes.

 I grew up in a household that was anti-cannabis so I understand that reading this might be shocking or uncomfortable.
-I’m still in the same household though and times have changed.
-With legalization of marijuana comes a more controlled use among consumers.
+I’m still in the same household and times have changed.
+With the legalization of marijuana comes a more controlled use among consumers.
 There are dispensaries with professionals who can help their customers find the perfect strain for the effect they desire and edibles are made in small dosages to help people reach a desired high.
-I believe the use is a lot safer than the past.
+I believe the use is a lot safer than in the past.

 I hope this post answer any questions one might be having on navigating the use of cannabis with Type 1 Diabetes.
-I don't see this topic covered as much as alcohol and diabetes is because the plant is still at the center of a lot of controversy in many places.
+I don't see this topic covered as much as alcohol and diabetes area because the plant is still at the center of a lot of controversy in many places.